fitria-dwi/fitria-dwi/README.md

 # <p align=center> Hi, I'm Wulan <img src='https://github.com/elhakimyasya/elhakimyasya/blob/master/assets/Hi.gif' width='29' height='29'/>
 A graduate in Statistics who always expands experience and knowledge.
 Highly motivated and detail-oriented individual who has an interest in the data analytics field, such as Business Intelligence, Data Analyst, and Data Scientist.
+Possess a strong foundation in data analysis, visualization, and reporting.
+Acquired skills in Microsoft Excel, Python, RStudio, SPSS, SQL, and Tableau.
 Proven abilities to translate information and present data findings using graphics for diverse groups of people.
-Possess a strong foundation in data analysis, visualization, and reporting.
 Strong organizational skills and the ability to work independently or in a team.

 With my comprehensive foundation in data, I’m ready to tackle more challenges and thrive in data analytics.
 Reach me out through: